pierre-rouleau/pel/doc/pel-manual.rst

   - The ``pel-delete-whole-line`` command delete the current line, including the line termination.
-  - The ``pel-delete-to-next-visible`` delete all whitespace charactares between point and the next non-whitespace character.
+  - The ``pel-delete-to-next-visible`` delete all whitespace characters between point and the next non-whitespace character.

 - The ``pel-mark-whole-line`` marks the complete current line excluding the line